milaurose/shadow-fighter/README.md

 # shadow-fighter
 This app applies Open Pose to simultaneously track the movements of two players, from two separate video feeds.
 The players can physically interact in a virtual space and play a boxing game, even if they are in separate rooms!
-This was created for the ImplementAI 2019 Hackathon INSERT PICTURE HERE
+This was created for the ImplementAI 2019 Hackathon.

 ## Open Pose Arcade!
 This method is really flexible and can be run on a standard laptop with no special equipment.
 We further demonstrated the flexibility by creating two-player physical versions of Atari and Pong, where each player controls their moves with physical movements instead of traditional key strokes.
 This brings back retro games with a new interactive twist that transforms sedentary individual games into collaborative exercise.